19th Summer Olympics 1968. History of the Summer Olympics

 IN CLASSIC WRESTLING

-MEN'S VOLLEYBALL TEAM OF THE USSR - CHAMPIONS
+USSR MEN'S VOLLEYBALL TEAM – CHAMPIONS

 XIX OLYMPIC GAMES

-The most brilliant were athletics competitions.
+The most brilliant events were the athletics competitions.

 30 Olympic and 14 world records.

-100m, TYUS Wyomia (USA, 1st place), FERRELL Barbara (USA, 2nd place), KIRSZENSTEIN-SZEWINSKA Irena (Poland, 3rd place)
+100 m, TYUS Wyomia (USA, 1st place), FERRELL Barbara (USA, 2nd place), KIRSZENSTEIN-SZEWINSKA Irena (Poland, 3rd place)

 The most striking manifestation of this protest, which caused a wide resonance in the world, was the action taken by American athletes: the winner